 The main reason for your phone not charging is a bad charging port.
 There may be several reasons for it, such as.
 Dust entered into the charging port, or the bar across the center of the charging port got bent.

 Additional Solutions to fix your phone not charging problem

-Use a pointed wooden toothpick, a magnifying glass, and a strong light and see cautiously if any bar across the center of the charging port is bent.
+Use a pointed wooden toothpick, a magnifying glass, and an intense light and see cautiously if any bar across the center of the charging port is bent.
 Make sure it’s in the center and not curved to touch one of the sides of the shell.
-If you find that it is bent, afterward straighten it using the toothpick point meticulously.
+If you find that it is bent, afterward, straighten it using the toothpick point meticulously.

-Look for dirt and impurities inside the charging port, it may have clustered over time.
+Look for dirt and impurities inside the charging port.
+It may have clustered over time.
 Take a thin needle and gently insert it into the charging port to take out dirt and other impurities that entered.
-However, you have to be very careful so that you do not make any damages to the charging port.
-You can do this by using a can of compressed air or dust/hair blower that will get out the small dust particles from your phone’s charging port.
+However, you have to be very careful not to do any damages to the charging port.
+You can do this by using a can of compressed air or dust/hair blower that will get out the tiny dust particles from your phone’s charging port.

 Some users reported that they had found a solution by removing their battery and inserting it into another Samsung Galaxy phone, charge the battery, and then again put it in the back.

 Another simple and effective way to fix this problem is to Clean the System dump.
 For that: